-Income arising from whole account quota share contracts is recognised when the economic benefits are highly probable.
-These are netted off against commission costs which are included within the 'acquisition costs' line in the income statement.
+Profit commission income arising from whole account quota share contracts is recognised when the economic benefits are highly probable.
+These are netted off against commission costs which are included within the 'acquisition costs' line in the technical account.

 1 Accounting policies, statement of compliance and basis of preparation (continued)